Nectar Premier Copper mattress: Review in brief

 - Includes a 365-night sleep trial plus lifetime warranty

 The premium Nectar Premier Copper is now the company's most expensive mattress.
-At full price, a queen size costs $2,197, while a king goes for $2,497.
-The MSRP for a twin size is $1,697.
+Like many mattress brands, inflation has resulted in steadily rising costs.
+The Nectar cooling mattress is now $100 more than it was at launch last year.
+At full price, a queen size now costs $1,799, while a king goes for $2,099.
+The MSRP for a twin size is $1,399.
+A split king option was recently introduced; it retails for $2,698.

-Nectar offers regular savings on all of its models, and the best Nectar mattress sale offers will get you money off and hundreds of dollars worth of free gifts.
-Right now, you can save up to $500 on a Nectar Premier Copper mattress.
-But that's not all – you'll also get up to $498 worth of freebies with purchase, which include a cooling pillow for sleeping, a sheet set, a mattress protector, and a Google Nest Hub (2nd Gen) to track your sleeping habits through the night.
+Fortunately, frequent Nectar mattress sales will get you money off and hundreds of dollars worth of free gifts.
+Right now, you can save $200 on a new Nectar Premier Copper mattress and receive up to $499-worth of freebies with purchase, which include a pair of cooling pillows (or a single pillow with a twin(, a sheet set, and a mattress protector.

 As with all of Nectar's mattresses, the Premier Copper includes a 365-night sleep trial plus a Forever Warranty.
 Combined with the ongoing offers above, you'll certainly be getting plenty of value for money here.